8/3/2021

 Craig Arnold

-Yeah, and I'd say that if you think about it today, I'd say largely we think shares are pretty much holding across the board.
-There's always gonna be quarterly timing, depending upon what companies do, and various end markets and segments, or the geographic mix, but I would suggest to you that probably at this point in time, and given the fact that so many of us are dealing with supply chain challenges, and there's probably more business out there than any of us can handle, and we're building pretty large backlogs, and probably other companies are as well.
+Yeah, you know, I'd say that if you think about it today, I'd say, you know, largely, you know, we think shares are pretty much, you know, folding across the board.
+There's always going to be quarterly timing depending upon, you know, what companies do and various end markets and segments or the geographic mix.
+But I would suggest to you that probably at this point in time, given the fact that so many of us are dealing with supply chain challenges and there's probably more business out there than any of us can handle and we're building pretty large backlogs and probably other companies are as well.
 So my speculation would be that there's probably not large share changes taking place at this point in the market.
-We're probably holding market share in terms of our core businesses, and we would imagine that really until you get to the point where you actually have enough capacity to serve the underlying demand overall, and you stop building backlogs, that share shift is probably not gonna be something that's a big part of the picture, at least in the near term.
+We're probably holding market share in terms of our core businesses, and we would imagine that really until you get to the point where you actually have enough capacity to serve the underlying demand overall and you stop building backlog, that share shift is probably not going to be something that's a big part of the picture, at least in the near term.

 speaker